linhtetaung-mm/linhtetaung-mm/README.md

 "A Little About Me"

 Hi, I'm Lin Htet Aung.
 Living in Mandalay City.
-Doing unnecessary things, nothing happening...😑
+Doing unnecessary things and nothing happening...😑

 Academic years are still waiting for me but for a certain reason I can't go back to school yet.
 So I am doing what I enjoy most and that is coding.